-Cultural diversity is one of the most ambiguous concepts regarding communication, teams and organizational studies.
+Cultural diversity is one of the most ambiguous concepts regarding communication, teams, and organizational studies.
 A series of meta-analyses validate this point stressing the nature of the complex notion to be both a benefit and a challenge (Smith et al., 1994; Stahl et al., 2010).
-In the context of teams and team working, cultural diversity refers to the different cultural backgrounds of the team members (Harush et al., 2018), including diversity in nationality (Gibbs et al., 2017) and broader cultural aspects (Kankanhalli et al., 2006), such as linguistic diversity (McDonough et al., 1999) and cultural dimensions (Hofstede, 1991).
+In the context of teams and team working, cultural diversity refers to the different cultural backgrounds of the team members (Harush et al., 2018), including diversity in nationality, (Gibbs et al., 2017), and broader cultural aspects (Kankanhalli et al., 2006), such as linguistic diversity (McDonough et al., 1999) and cultural dimensions (Hofstede, 1991).
 As a concept, cultural diversity is perceived as a key to a greater and innovative performance (Polley and McGrath, 1984) or the contrary, as a reason for ingroup miscommunications (Brett et al., 2006; Staples and Zhao, 2006).
-Globalization dynamics and technological advancements (Paul et al., 2004b) are increasing virtuality and multiculturality in teams (Gibson et al., 2014), resulting in the prevalence of geographically dispersed international teams over face-to-face ones (Stahl et al., 2010).
+Globalization dynamics and technological advancements (Paul, Samarah, et al., 2004) are increasing virtuality and multiculturality in teams (Gibson et al., 2014), resulting in the prevalence of geographically dispersed international teams over faceto-face ones (Stahl et al., 2010).
 The combination of physical dispersion and cultural diversity (Shachaf, 2008) increases the complexity of VTs due to the more radical differences between team members' attitudes and perceptions (Zimmermann, 2011).
 As a result, communication and the gaining of possible benefits associated with diversity may become more problematic (Gibson and Gibbs, 2006).
-Implementing cultural diversity may result in misunderstandings and conflicts between team members (Maznevski et al., 2006; Paul et al., 2004b; Stahl et al., 2010) due to reasons such as the communication (Shachaf, 2008) and social categorization (Harush et al., 2018).
-Hence, conflict management is of significant importance as often team dynamics are complicated not only in the virtual settings but also by the cultural heterogeneity (Paul et al., 2004a; Paul, Seetharaman, et al., 2004b).
-The debate whether cultural diversity increases or decreases conflicts in VTs is continuing (Kankanhalli et al., 2006; Mortensen and Hinds, 2001).
-Kankanhalli et al. (2006) discovered from their in-depth study that cultural diversity in VT leads to relationship and task conflicts, which they explain by the similarity attraction theory (Wells and Aicher,
+Implementing cultural diversity may result in misunderstandings and conflicts between team members (Maznevski et al., 2006; Paul, Seetharaman, et al., 2004;